1. Keep track of the alcohol units you’re drinking

 A really easy way of cutting down on alcohol if you’re a wine drinker is to buy small (125ml) glasses for the house rather than the large 250ml ones.
 You’re more likely to spread one 750ml bottle over a few days if you’re not unwittingly pouring a third of it into one cavernous 250ml glass.

 3. Home measures

 It’s worth buying an alcohol measure for when you next pour yourself a spirits-based drink at home.
 There will be no more guess work involved and you’ll be able to keep track of how much you’re drinking.
 Getting your measures spot on will also ensure your favourite drinks taste exactly as they do when you order them at the bar.
-Try ordering your free Unit Measure Cup.
+Why not order a Unit Measure Cup from our online shop.

 4. Dinner only drinking

 Instead of opening your whole evening up to drinking, why not just allocate dinner as the time you enjoy a drink?
 This gives you a leisurely period of time to have a glass of wine or beer, which can then be followed up nicely with a healthy dessert or hot drink to accompany the evening’s TV!
 Read more on dinner only drinking.